-This six-ingredient simple and no-fuss Onion tomato masala (Indian Curry paste) made with pantry staples is a perfect base to many Indian curries.
+This six-ingredient simple and no-fuss Onion tomato masala (Indian Curry paste) made with pantry staples is a perfect base for many Indian curries.
 Add some protein and veggies to the sauce and spruce up your boring dinner to restaurant-style dining.
-Naturally vegan, gluten-free and freezer-friendly too!

-Let’s explore all types of Gravy bases used in Indian Cooking!
+Types of onion-tomato masala used in Indian Cooking!

 - Matar paneer,